Identity and Access Management

 In addition to managing permissions at the user and group level, IAM also supports the concept of IAM roles.
-Similarly to users and groups, you can attach policies to IAM roles.
+Like users and groups, you can attach policies to IAM roles.
 You can then associate the IAM role with an Amazon EC2 instance.
 Applications that run on the EC2 instance are able to access AWS using the permissions provided by the IAM role.
 For more information about using IAM roles with the Toolkit, see Create an IAM Role.
 For more information about IAM, go to the IAM User Guide.

-From the Toolkit, you can assign permissions to an IAM user either by attaching an IAM policy to the user or by assigning the user to a group.
-IAM users that are assigned to a group derive their permissions from the policies that are attached to the group.
+From the AWS Toolkit for Visual Studio, you can assign permissions to an IAM user either by attaching an IAM policy to the user or by assigning the user to a group.
+IAM users who are assigned to a group derive their permissions from the policies attached to the group.
 For more information, see Create an IAM Group and Add an IAM User to an IAM Group.

-For information about how to configure IAM users from the AWS Console, go to Working with Users and Groups in the IAM User Guide.
+For information about how to configure IAM users from the AWS Management Console, go to Working with Users and Groups in the IAM User Guide.

-To create an IAM User
+To create an IAM user

-In AWS Explorer, expand the AWS Identity and Access Management node, right-click on the Users subnode and select Create User...
+In AWS Explorer, expand the AWS Identity and Access Management node, open the context (right-click) menu forUsers and then choose Create User.

 Groups provide a way of applying IAM policies to a collection of users.
 For information about how to manage IAM users and groups, go to Working with Users and Groups in the IAM User Guide.

 To create an IAM group